Rising Star (American TV series): Format

 In contrast to other singing competition TV shows which feature a cast of celebrity judges, Rising Star featured a cast of celebrity experts and considers the viewers at home the judges.
 During each performance, the audience at home was able to decide in real time whether or not a contestant was sent through to the next round by using a mobile voting app.

 While the viewers at home were considered the "judges", the expert panelists (Brad Paisley, Kesha, and Ludacris) also influence the vote.
 For the first six shows, a yes vote from one of the judges added 7% to the performer's total; this total was reduced by 2% for every show afterwards until the final episode.

 Auditions

 Each performance began with the contestant singing behind a screen ("The Wall").
-Once the contestant reached 70% of "Yes" votes, the wall was raised and the contestant advanced to the next round of the competition.
+Once the contestant reached 70% of "Yes" votes on either the east or west coast, the wall was raised and the contestant advanced to the next round of the competition.
 Alongside the viewers' vote, three of the panelists (excluding the host) had 7% of the vote each, which would be added should they vote "Yes".